The site takes its name from an alleged quote of Winston Churchill, on Armistice Night 1918, when he said something to the effect of:

-Edit 2021: Over the years I have started to exhaust most of the material in English or French that is out of copyright, and have started to move into material in Russian.
-I'm too lazy to actually learn to read Russian though, so it is very much an exercise in using translators and a dictionary.
+Edit 2021: Over the years I have started to exhaust most of the material in English or French that is out of copyright, and have started to move into material in Russian and Polish.
+I'm too lazy to actually learn either language though, so it is very much an exercise in using translators and a dictionary.

 I have a section on the Freikorps wars in Latvia, a subject very poorly treated in English, which I would like to expand.
 I would really appreciate any help from someone who can assist with Latvian (or Lithuanian).

-I would also like to write up something on the Basmachis some time.
+I would also like to write up something on the Basmachis at some time.

 Anyone with material they think would suit the site is welcome to send it to me, remembering that I have elected to avoid it becoming predominantly picture-based, either of period photographs or toy soldiers.